-All service providers and regulated child care programs involved in the provision of SNR services must comply with legislative and regulatory requirements for obtaining parental consent for service and information exchange for any purpose (e.g. referrals).
+All service providers and regulated child care programs involved in the provision of SNR services must comply with legislative and regulatory requirements for provision of services, obtaining parental consent for service and information exchange for any purpose (e.g. referrals).